-Spooky Black Cat Dishcloth
+Spooky Black Cat Shadow Dishcloth

-Spooky Black Cat Dishcloth
+Spooky Black Cat Shadow Dishcloth

 Nothing says Halloween quite like a spooky black cat, and this knitted dishcloth is the perfect way to add a little seasonal fun to your kitchen.
 Worked in an easy knit-and-purl design, the black cat appears almost like a shadow when finished — making it as delightful to display as it is to use.
 This dishcloth is a quick knit that works up beautifully with cotton yarn and makes a sweet handmade gift.